platform-mesh/samples-opendesk-ocm-landscaper/README.md

 Create [required TLS certificate](https://gitlab.opencode.de/bmi/opendesk/deployment/opendesk/-/blob/develop/docs/getting-started.md#dns) secret on Gardener Shoot Cluster for your own domain: [`sap-cloud-infrastructure/sci-hcp03-opendeskocm-tls-cert.yaml`](./sap-cloud-infrastructure/sci-hcp03-opendeskocm-tls-cert.yaml)

+> [!IMPORTANT]
+> If you are using your own k8s cluster, you need to fullfill the [openDesk requirements](https://gitlab.opencode.de/bmi/opendesk/deployment/opendesk/-/blob/develop/docs/getting-started.md#dns) by yourself!

 #### Provision Open Managed Control Plane

 > [!NOTE]
 > This step is optional.
-If you do not have access to the [Open Managed Control Plane](https://github.com/openmcp-project), you can just install [Landscaper](https://github.com/gardener/landscaper) directly on the workload cluster.
+If you do not have access to the [Open Managed Control Plane](https://github.com/openmcp-project), you can just install [Landscaper](https://github.com/gardener/landscaper) directly on the deployment or workload cluster.

 You can provision Open Managed Control Plane by applying the necessary configurations and resources defined in the `openmcp` directory.